-This is serious, long-term strategy focused work.
+This is serious, long-term strategy-focused work.
 Get your messaging wrong and you’ll have a hard time selling your ideas to potential clients.
-Get it right, however, and you’ll find that clients instantly “connect” with your agency.
+Get it right, however, and you’ll find that clients instantly “connect” with what you’re trying to sell them.
 You don’t even have to hard-sell your services; clients understand your value proposition immediately.

-But positioning, audience and messaging are only one part of your communication strategy.
+But positioning, audience, and messaging are only one part of your marketing communication strategy.
 There’s also the matter of dealing with client communication.

 We’ll cover this client communication strategy in the section below.

 DEVELOPING A CLIENT COMMUNICATION STRATEGY

 The agency-client relationship depends on communication more than most service-based businesses.
 Agencies aren’t just service providers; they are strategic, long-term partners.
 Free, comfortable communication is the bedrock of this partnership.

 A successful client-focused communication strategy needs to tackle the issue of project communication.
 What you prioritize (and what you don’t) will depend a great deal on the preferences and priorities of your stakeholders.